 FIG. 5.
-Absolute deviation in the total energy and band-gap with respect to their fully converged reference.
-For periodic RSH-DFTB calculations, the total energy of a system is empirically found to converge more rapidly than the Kohn-Sham band-gap.
-For GaAs bulk it was found that setting the TCI cutoff as half of the minimum lattice vector norm (TCI'), the total energy and band-gap converge more quickly when compared to the scheme described in Section III B. The choice of coupling the TCI cutoff to the k-point sampling can there-fore significantly influence the convergence behavior of a system.
+Absolute deviation in the total energy and band gap with respect to their fully converged reference.
+For periodic RSH-DFTB calculations, the total energy of a system is empirically found to converge more rapidly than the Kohn-Sham band gap.
+For GaAs bulk it was found that setting the TCI cutoff as half of the minimum lattice vector norm (TCI'), the total energy and band gap converge more quickly when compared to the scheme described in Sec.
+III B. The choice of coupling the TCI cutoff to the k-point sampling can therefore significantly influence the convergence behavior of a system.

-tion in the total energy and band-gap with respect to their fully converged reference decreases at different rates, with slower convergence of the band-gap.
-This phenomenon appears to be independent of the dimensionality of the system and applies, e.g., for three-dimensional GaAs bulk and two-dimensional h-BN monolayer included in Figure 5.
-To obtain a fully converged total energy and band-structure as reference, we employed a GaAs density calculation with a $20 \times 20 \times 20$ and h-BN monolayer calculation with $20 \times 20 \times 1$ Monkhorst-Pack k-point sampling respectively.
+literature [29,39,41] it is used for the sake of comparing implementations and to demonstrate convergence.
+However, this measure proved to be unreliable in many cases with regard to other properties, including band gaps.
+We would therefore like to point out that, at least for periodic RSH-DFTB, further quantities of interest should also be considered when checking convergence.
+Figure 5 illustrates that the absolute deviation in the total energy and band gap with respect to their fully converged reference decreases at different rates, with slower convergence of the band gap.
+This phenomenon appears to be independent of the dimensionality of the system and applies, e.g., for three-dimensional GaAs bulk and two-dimensional h-BN monolayer included in Fig. 5.
+To obtain a fully converged total energy and band structure as reference, we employed a GaAs density calculation with a $20 \times 20 \times 20$ and h-BN monolayer calculation with $20 \times 20 \times 1$ Monkhorst-Pack kpoint sampling, respectively.